What Can Make the Difference in the Life of a Prodigal?

 Resources for You

-Click here if you’d like to listen to a recording of the song.
+Click here if you’d like to listen to a recording of that song.

-And this is another one about the love of God, The Power of Your Love.
+This is another song about the love of God, The Power of Your Love.

-One more I wanted to share with you is, You Say by Lauren Daigle.
-It’s perfect for our children who no longer feel worthy of God’s love.
+One more I wanted to share is, You Say by Lauren Daigle.
+It’s perfect for anyone who no longer feels worthy of God’s love.
 May the day come when this is true of them.

 The Bible sums up my thoughts on God’s unfailing love in these verses: (all from the NIV)